 With Medijump you can browse 4 facilities offering 1 different types of Oncology procedures in Munich.

-D. Siegfried Block GmbH - Center For Living Cell Therapy, located in Sonnenstrasse, Munich, Germany offers patients Thymus Cancer Treatment procedures among its total of 12 available procedures, across 8 different specialties.
-The cost of a Thymus Cancer Treatment procedure ranges from $18,950 to $22,594, whilst the national average price is approximately $18,949.
-There are many specialists available at the Clinic, with 4 in total, and they are accredited by WAAAM - World Anti-Aging Academy of Medicine
+D. Siegfried Block GmbH - Center For Living Cell Therapy, can be found in Sonnenstrasse, Munich, Germany and offers its patients Thymus Cancer Treatment procedures as well as 12 other procedures, across 8 different procedure categories.
+The price of a Thymus Cancer Treatment procedure varies from $18,950 to $22,594, and the average price is around $18,949.
+Many medical professionals work at the Clinic, with 4 in total, and D. Siegfried Block GmbH - Center For Living Cell Therapy is accredited by just one known accreditations institute, WAAAM - World Anti-Aging Academy of Medicine

 Great clinic nice staff, definitely recommended